 What we are doing

 Forest research and education slowed down with the decline in the forestry sector in 2008-09 but began to recover in 2012.
-Over the last five years, the ministry has invested an average of $87,000 per year in education activities (not including in-kind activities).
-Some of the educational activities and tools supported by the ministry include: Focus on Forests, a program for students from K to 12; the development of, and information sessions for, the Field Guide to the Ecosites of Saskatchewan's Provincial Forests; an annual forestry teachers' tour; and various workshops and presentations throughout the year.
+Over the last six years, the ministry has invested an average of $86,000 per year in education activities (not including in-kind activities).
+Some of the educational activities and tools supported by the ministry include: Focus on Forests, a program for students from K to 12; an innovative project on communicating forest age effectively to the public; forestry teacher’s tours; and various workshops and presentations throughout the year.

 Many research and innovation initiatives are focused on the priority needs of government and industry to inform and support legislation and strategic planning.
-The ministry contributes to research and education through projects such as the development of forestry-related Environmental Code chapters, climate change and adaptation research, province-specific growth and yield projects, and work related to insect and disease management.
+The ministry contributes to research and innovation through projects such as the development of forestry-related Environmental Code chapters, climate change and adaptation research, province-specific growth and yield projects, enhanced forest inventory projects, and work related to insect and disease management.
+Significant contributions have been made to support forest inventory projects using new technologies and innovative approaches such as Lidar mapping.
+This in turn has helped inform the development of a Forest Inventory Code Chapter which provides industry with resources and best-practices for updating their forest inventories.
+This inventory work has helped facilitate a large scale forest resource inventory of Saskatchewan's forest fringe area.
+Over the last six years, the ministry has invested an average of $359,000 per year towards forestry related research.

 Why it matters